 - running the Leading collaboratively with patients and communities programme, bringing together clinicians, managers, patients and service users to explore how different roles and perspectives can be a constructive force for change

 - inviting patients to contribute to our publications and blog, and seeking their views to inform the development of our new website

-- answering enquiries from patients and the public as part of our information and knowledge service
+- answering enquiries from patients and the public as part of our library service

 - providing free bursary places so that a range of patients and carers have the opportunity to contribute to our conferences and events.